Kavinjsir/indiegogo/README.md

 To do that, just click the class file `Indiegogo` in the file explorer, a "run button" should be displayed on the right corner of the window, click that and the program will be launched.
 A panel should be automatically displayed and you can see the result there.

+> In Line 7 of `Indiegogo.class`, a static list of input file paths is specified.
+To make the program work, either import csv files based on the value in the list or change the code of the value to simplify.

 ## TODO
 1. Run the app, start loading data from sources and generate output file.
 2. When step 1 completed, print a message include output file path.